aysegulcelikok/dsa210_project/README.md

 •	Secondly, we will test whether Linkedin usage increases during job search periods (with a focus on employment-related tasks) and whether TikTok usage is higher during non-exam or low-academic-stress periods.

 •	Thirdly,  we will test whether TikTok and uLinkedin sage increases on days without academic stress (non-exam periods).

+•	Lastly, we will test whether Linkedin usage increases during job application days.
+(The amount of time spent on LinkedIn is higher on job application days compared to days when no job applications are made.)

 ## 6. Conclusion